katielkrieger/bookshelf-app/Solo Project.md

 * NOT NEEDED - Remove duplicates from the book search
 * DONE - The ability to follow other users and see their booklists/bookshelves
 * DONE - A D3 vizualization using the book metadata collected
-* The ability to see all reviews by users you are following when you click on a book's show page
+* DONE - The ability to see all reviews by users you are following when you click on a book's show page
 * DONE - The ability to send a specific user or email address a book recommendation

 ## Milestone targets